karanns/Capital-Asset-Pricing-Model/README.md

 [Documentation](https://linktodocumentation)

-## Demo

 ## Feedback

-If you have any feedback, please reach out to us at https://www.linkedin.com/in/karannshetty
+If you have any feedback, please reach out at https://www.linkedin.com/in/karannshetty

 ## Tech Stack